menuscreen/codepath-cybersecurity-course/unit8/README.md

 			<a href='/wp-admin/' title="XSS" style="position:absolute;top:0;left:0;width:100%;height:100%;display:block;" onmouseover=alert(2)//'Hello World</a>

 	3. After this comment posts sucessfully, any user that comes to the page and mouses over the area will see an alert box demonstrating the xss attack.
-The alert box will keep popping up everytime the area is hover overed with the mouse cursor.
+The alert box will keep popping up everytime the area is hovered over with the mouse cursor.

   - [ ] References:
     - [Link 1: wpscan](https://wpscan.com/vulnerability/0f027d7d-674b-4a63-9603-25ea68069c1d)